 In our class we will learn to create a properly balanced portfolio, we analyze Mr. F.U’s personal portfolio which focuses on only four index funds VTI, VEU, BND, VNQ and how he is able to spend only a couple hours a year checking his portfolio.
-Students will learn the difference between different tax advantaged retirement accounts such as 401K, IRA, ROTH IRA, HSA, 403B, and the individual non-tax advantaged accounts.
+Students will learn the difference between tax advantaged retirement accounts such as 401K, IRA, ROTH IRA, HSA, 403B, and the individual non-tax advantaged accounts.
 Students will learn how to decide which accounts are best for them and how to create long term retirement strategies utilizing multiple accounts.

 After completing the course students will be offered continuing education classes that look at more complex investment vehicles such as real estate and small businesses.
 All students will be asked to take a class on taxes that will show them how to properly minimize their taxable income and save thousands to millions of dollars over a lifetime.

 How do you sign up for classes?
-That’s a great question and I’m glad you asked it.
-Signing up for classes is really simple, first go to our website and find the CONTACT US page, simply send us a quick message and if possible include a little information about yourself, anything you want to share to help us get to know you better.
+That’s a great question and I’m glad you asked.
+Signing up for classes is really simple, first go to our website and find the CONTACT US page, simply send us a quick message and if possible include a little information about yourself and anything you want to share to help us get to know you better.